quinn-rs/quinn/quinn/examples/README.md

 The `https` example shows how to request a file on the `server` from the `client` over HTTPS.
 This is HTTP/0.9, which is a toy protocol that's much simpler than real HTTP, especially HTTP/3.

-(Note: when providing the example server with a specific address to listen on, make sure you match the correct IPv4 vs IPv6 address in the client command.)

 1. HTTPS Server (`http_server.rs`)

 The server listens for any client requesting a file.